R. Kelly Responds to Allegations That He's Behind a Cult

-On Monday, a statement was given to Pitchfork by Kelly’s lawyer, Linda Mensch, which read:
+On Monday, Kelly’s lawyer, Linda Mensch gave a statement to Pitchfork, which read:

 Videos by VICE